firoagni/ai-development-tutorials/LLMs_explained.md

 Token IDs like "42" for "dog" and "17" for "cat" are just unique labels — they don’t tell the computer anything about how the words are related.
 Token IDs are like jersey numbers: useful for identification, but meaningless for understanding.

 **What we want**: A way to represent words so the computer knows:
-  - “Dog” and “puppy” are similar (both are animals).
+  - “dog” and “cat” are similar (both are animals).
-  - “King” and “queen” are related (both are royalty).
+  - “king” and “queen” are related (both are royalty).
-  - “Apple” and “car” are totally different.
+  - “apple” and “car” are totally different.

 ### Solution: Word embeddings!